Surrey Food Bank warehouse and community support

 to Our Success

-We depend on volunteers for many different functions – everything from sorting and distributing food to representing us at community events.
-Due to our volunteer involvement, we save money on costs and are able to direct more of our donations to purchase food.
+We depend on volunteers for many roles, from sorting and distributing food to representing us at community events.
+Because of volunteer support, we can direct more donations toward purchasing food for neighbours in need.

 Learn About Volunteering